 - i.
-Promote research on the content of ESD, teaching and learning methods; youth work methods; the economic impacts/benefits of and incentives for ESD; indicators and evaluation instruments for ESD, involving in this activity non-education stakeholders i.e. enterprises, local authorities, youth and civil society associations, etc. - ii.
+Promote research on the content of ESD, teaching and learning methods; the economic impacts/benefits of and incentives for ESD; indicators and evaluation instruments for ESD, involving in this activity non-education stakeholders i.e. enterprises, local authorities, etc. - ii.
 Share the results of research with relevant actors locally, regionally and globally, incorporate the results into different parts of the education system and share examples of good practices.